 Image Quality Enhancement

-- Reduced ghosting on fast-moving objects
+- Reduced ghosting on fast-moving objects and characters

-- Better temporal stability in high-motion scenes
+- Better temporal stability in high-motion cinematic sequences

 Frame Generation 2.0